 Search engines see them as entirely different websites.
 This kind of installation is helpful when you have multiple subsites that aren’t related.

-- Install WordPress on the subdirectory
+- Install WordPress on a subdirectory

 The URLs of subdirectories look like your-website.com/sub.